Rakibul25/-100daysofcode-mobile_app-/README.md

 After finishing auth, moving on to CRUD.
 ### Day 12
 Learning the basic of CRUD, and how it works with firebase.
+#### Visiting family and taking a vacation for Eid.
+I'll get started on it as soon as I can.